What would your business be like with 141% more organic search traffic?

 Now I will show you how this process works in practice.

-Right off the bat, the client supplied us with great ideas/keywords they wanted to rank for.
+The client had already done keyword research and supplied us with great ideas/keywords they wanted to rank for.

 We took this information and immediately tossed it into the Google Keyword Planner.
 The purpose of doing so is to verify that there was enough search volume.